The Health Data Warehouse

 Survey Research Laboratory

-The HST building will include purpose-built space for a Survey Research Laboratory.
-This critical facility will fuel primary data collection from focus groups, face-to-face technology-assisted interviews and remote data collection via telephone or internet conferencing.
-These resources will serve faculty, students and project staff for rigorous qualitative, mixed-methods and quantitative survey-based data collection.
-Combined with Lehigh’s expertise in methods for creating and validating survey instruments, the Survey Research Laboratory will position the College of Health to develop and deploy essential data collection tools.
+The HST building will include space for primary data collection from focus groups, face-to-face technology-assisted interviews, and remote data collection via telephone or internet conferencing.
+These resources will serve faculty, students, and project staff for rigorous qualitative, mixed-methods, and quantitative survey-based data collection.

 Community Partnership Engagement Space

 The HST building will have dedicated community space to allow community partners and members to interact with faculty, students, staff and partners.
 The grounds of the HST building will support community gardens as a way to bring fresh produce to local residents.
-Additionally, the College of Health will host a Community Health Summit to convene local organizations, partners, faculty, students and key stakeholders in critical discussions about improving the health of people living in the Lehigh Valley.
+The College of Health is committed to improving the health of our community through partnerships with nonprofits, healthcare providers, community leaders, and local businesses

 Open Plan Wet and Dry Lab Space